Belmont Regional Park: Your Gateway to Nature’s Wonders

 Is Camping Permitted Within the Park?

-Yes, camping's permitted in designated campsite locations.
-You'll need to follow camping regulations, including registration and payment upon arrival.
-Enjoy the beautiful surroundings while adhering to rules for a safe and enjoyable experience.
+Yes, camping is permitted in designated campsite locations.
+Follow camping regulations, including registration, for a safe and enjoyable stay amid nature.

 What Amenities Are Available at the Entrances?